On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Discussions

+In this section, we quantitatively analyze the number of parameters in our universal representator in \cref{thm:sufficiency}.
+Under the assumption in \cref{thm:sufficiency} (i.e., $\mcS_{\sigma,p,s,b}=\Qps$ for some $b\in\Qis$), we represent a target function $f^*:\Qps^d\to\Qps$ by a quantized network $f$ as

-In this section, we quantitatively analyze the number of parameters in our universal approximator construction that approximates a target function $f^*:\bbR^d\to\bbR$ within $\varepsilon>0$ error.
-To this end, we first provide the following theorem that interprets the required number of parameters in our universal approximator.
-We provide the proof of \cref{thm:param_count} in \cref{sec:pfthm:param_count}.
+Hence, if we count the number of layers and parameters in our indicator function construction, then we can compute the number of layers and parameters in our universal representator.
+Before counting the number of parameters in our universal representator, we first introduce the following lemma.
+The proof of \cref{lemma:bchange} is in \cref{sec:pflem:bchange}.